 Section Synopsis

-Pages: 170-173The provided text outlines the baseline data for non-Indigenous land and resource use regarding the Nuclear Waste Management Organization's (NWMO) proposed Deep Geological Repository (DGR) site in northwestern Ontario.
-The 342-hectare site is located on provincial Crown land previously disturbed by forestry.
-While the NWMO identifies overlaps with specific traplines, bait harvest areas, and bear management zones, it characterizes the site as having 'minimal' land use activity.
-The document notes the importance of tourism, outfitting, and recreational activities like snowmobiling to the local economy and lifestyle.
-The NWMO concludes that current desktop-based archaeological assessments and existing engagement data are sufficient, stating no further non-Indigenous land-use baseline data collection is planned.
+Pages: 170-173The document outlines the baseline data for non-Indigenous land and resource use regarding the Nuclear Waste Management Organization's (NWMO) proposed Deep Geological Repository (DGR) site near Ignace, Ontario.
+It identifies the 342-hectare site as provincial Crown land with a history of timber harvesting, currently overlapping with various traplines, bait harvest areas, and bear management zones.
+While the NWMO claims minimal land use within the project boundaries and asserts that a Stage 1 desktop archaeological assessment is sufficient, the report acknowledges the importance of tourism, outfitting, and recreational activities like snowmobiling and fishing to the local economy and lifestyle.
+The NWMO concludes that no further non-Indigenous land-use baseline data collection is planned, despite the site's proximity to active mining claims and its role in local recreational networks.

 Community Assessment Narrative